Irish Wolfhound Common Health Concerns

 Elbow or Joint Hygroma aka Bursa

-Do not panic.
+First, do not panic.
 Hygroma's also referred to as a Bursa are common on giant breed dogs such as Irish Wolfhounds and Great Danes.
 These are fluid filled sacs that can develop on any bony protuberance of the dog but most frequently the elbows or seat bones.
 They are caused by repeated trauma, or impact with the ground as the dog lays down on hard surfaces such as concrete kennel runs, ceramic tiles, or any unforgiving surface.
 Boom, the elbow hits first, and or the giant dog shifts his weight and the Ischial Tuberosity or seat bone located down by and just slightly under the tail (which we refer to as the shelf) boom, hits the floor too.
 The body's defenses are to rush fluid to the injured area as an inflammatory response and to protect the joint.
 These hygroma's begin small, similar to a golf ball and if there is repeated trauma on the area the sac will grow larger and larger to the size of an orange.
 Normally, almost all hygromas do not require medical intervention.
 Only when they become inflamed (hot to the touch) and infected should they be treated and then very quickly.

 I have had several Wolfhounds over the many years acquire a hygroma with one that grew to the size of an orange.
 However, none of these developed into a hot bursa.
 I do NOT recommend veterinarians to perform aggressive treatment for any non-infected hygroma by draining and inserting a Penrose drain into it for removal.
 A hygroma will disappear on its own over time, but it can and will take many months, sometimes 6 months or more before it subsides as the body reabsorbs the fluid and the skin shrinks.